SorenKyhl/chess/README.md

 # Current Features:
     - core game loop: players take turn selecting and moving pieces
-    - basic pawn and rook logic: moving and captures
+    - basic pawn, rook, and bishop logic: moving and captures
         - not implemented: en passant, queen promotion

 # Not Implemented:
-    - King, Queen, Bishop, Knights
+    - King, Queen, Knights
     - check and checkmate logic
     - draw and stalemate logic
     - points counter to show who has more material on the board